Suwinski gets 3 hits, Pirates blank Diamondbacks 3-0 – KION546

 David Bednar had two strikeouts in a perfect ninth for his 10th save.

-Cal Mitchell started the fifth inning with with his first major-league home run, sending Zac Gallen’s cutter 370 feet over the Clemente Wall in right field and putting the Pirates up 1-0.
+Cal Mitchell started the fifth inning with with his first major-league home run, sending Zac Gallen’s curveball 370 feet over the Clemente Wall in right field and putting the Pirates up 1-0.

+“It’s the future.
+It’s the new wave,” Mitchell said of being one of seven rookies on the roster.
+“We’re all trying to come up here and learn as fast as we can so we can add value to the team as fast as we can.
+Today, we did that.”

 Gallen (4-1) gave up two runs on five hits, and had three walks and four strikeouts in his first loss since Sept.
 13, 2021.

+“My job is to keep us in the game,” Gallen said.
+“We lost today.
+So, for me, it’s a bummer. … Just tried to keep us in the game, tried to not let the thing unravel.”

-Suwinski stole third with one out in the sixth after his second double of the day and went home on a sac fly, extending the 2-0, before a bloop single from Ke’Bryan Hayes plated Tyler Heineman for the final run in the seventh.
+Suwinski stole third with one out in the sixth after his second double of the day and went home on a sac fly, extending it to 2-0, before a bloop single from Ke’Bryan Hayes plated Tyler Heineman for the final run in the seventh.

 Diamondbacks second baseman Ketel Marte had his 16-game hitting streak end, going 0 for 4 with one strikeout.